azerothcore/acore-cms/docs/themes.md

 ACore-CMS is based on Wordpress, that means that it's compatible with all its themes.
 But it also means that you can hire anyone to create your personalized installable theme.

+To install a Wordpress theme is very easy, here you can find the [official guide](https://wordpress.org/support/article/using-themes/)

 NOTE: not all wordpress themes provide the support to Woocommerce (the shop plugin), so make sure that your theme has Woocommerce within the list of its features.

 Below you can find a list of RPG-based themes as well as Warcraft ones